Can a Komodo Dragon Eat a Whole Human? The Facts Behind This Powerful Predator

 Do Komodo Dragons Attack Humans?

-Komodo dragons are known as powerful predators, but attacks on humans are extremely rare.
+Komodo dragons are known as powerful predators, but Komodo dragon attacks on humans are extremely rare.
 While they can tear apart large animals with their strong jaws, attacks on humans only happen in certain conditions, such as when a Komodo feels threatened, hungry, or when their territory is disturbed.

 In their natural habitat, Komodo dragons prefer to hunt animals like wild boars, deer, and buffalo, which are their usual prey.
 They are opportunistic hunters, meaning they’ll go after easy targets, but humans are not a part of their regular diet.
 Attacks on humans generally happen only in rare and situational circumstances.